grafana/k6-docs/src/data/markdown/docs/02 javascript api/10 k6-ws/80 Socket/Socket-send-data-.md

 ---
 title: 'Socket.send(data)'
-excerpt: 'Send a data string through the connection.
-Binary data is not currently supported.'
+excerpt: 'Send a data string through the connection.'
 ---

 Send a data string through the connection.
-Binary data is not currently supported.
 You can use `JSON.stringify` to convert a JSON or JavaScript values to a JSON string.

 | Parameter | Type   | Description       |